 Edna Worden had lived quietly with her daughter since divorcing her husband who still supplied her with a small monthly stipend for child support.
 That, along with the meager salary she drew as a civil servant, was barely enough to keep her and Marguerite fed and sheltered.
 As for Marguerite, she was a student at Belmont Junior High School and had been preparing to start at a Beverly Hills school for girls at the time of her death.

 Police investigating the murders found that Edna's purse had been turned inside out but there was no other sign that anything had been taken.
 Nobody had heard anything since their nearest neighbour was partially deaf.
 Investigators determined that the intruders had forced their way into the apartment through the kitchen window.
-Based on the circumstances of the crime, it seemed certain that the death of the Wordens was linked to a similar rape that had occurred on March 2 when a woman had been raped and her skull smashed with a brick while her infant slept nearby.
+Based on the circumstances of the crime, it seemed certain that the death of the Wordens was linked to a similar incident that had occurred on March 2 when a woman was raped and her skull smashed with a brick while her infant slept nearby.

 Since there was no national fingerprint database at the time, the clue was not as helpful as it might have been today.
 The killings stopped in Los Angeles but a new murder took place on May 28, 1938 in Chicago, Illinois.
-Florence Johnson, the wife of a Chicago firefighter, had been killed with repeated blows to the back of the head with a brick.
+Florence Johnson, the wife of a Chicago firefighter, was killed with repeated blows to the back of the head with a brick.
 Her killers had apparently broken into the South Side apartment she shared with her sister.
 The sister, who had been asleep in another bedroom, saw two men flee the scene.
 Based on her description, Robert Nixon and Earl Hicks were arrested a short time later.
 Both men were nineteen years old and accused each other of committing the murder.

 Nixon also reportedly confessd to another murder, that of Florence Thompson Castle in 1936 though newspapers became suspicious of how police obtained the confession.
 Police interrogations were far more extreme at the time than methods used today and physical beatings were not uncommon.
 Given that Nixon was of below-average intelligence (some newspapers were already describing him as "feeble-minded"), the possibility that police had obtained a false confession hardly seemed implausible.

 What ultimately convicted Robert Nixon was the fingerprint he had left behind in the Worden apartment.
 After learning about his arrest and how Florence Johnson had been killed, the L.A.P.D. investigated and found that Johnson had been living in Los Angeles at the time of the of the Worden murders.
 Once L.A.
 Police chief James E. Davis announced that fingerprint evidence linked Nixon to the Astoria Apartments killings, Robert Nixon confessed.
 He also confessed to the murder of student nurse, Anna Kuchta in 1937 and to assaulting as many as seventeen other women.
-Earl Hicks, later admitted to striking Marguerite Worden with a pistol butt but denied sexual assault.
+Earl Hicks later admitted to striking Marguerite Worden with a pistol butt but denied sexual assault.
 He also admitted that he and Nixon only found eight dollars in the apartment.

 Publicity over the case inflamed racial tension in Chicago and police took added precautions to protect Nixon and Hicks from potential lynch mobs.
 Almost from the beginning, the media focused primarily on Nixon given his darker skin and reported lack of remorse.
 The mainstream press described Nixon as being extremely dim-witted and even gave him the nickname of "the Brick moron."
 News stories of the case typically described Nixon as a "slow-witted colored youth" or "colored moron."

 In one characteristic news story about the case, Charles Leavelle wrote an article titled "BRICK SLAYER IS LIKENED TO JUNGLE BEAST" which was published in the Chicago Tribune on June 5, 1938.
-In the article, Leavelle quotes a police officer who said of Nixon, "Look at him go.
+The article quotes a police officer who said of Nixon, "Look at him go.
 Just like an ape."
 The article was filled with racist references and stated that Nixon, "has none of the charm of speech or manner that is characteristic of so many southern darkies" despite his coming from a "pretty little town in the old south, Tallulah, LA".
 He described Nixon's "hunched shoulders and long, sinewy arms that dangle almost to his knees; his out-thrust head and catlike tread all suggest the animal.
 He is very black - almost pure Negro.
 His physical characteristics suggest an earlier link in the species."
 Talking about Nixon's violent behaviour, Leavelle argued that he was similar to the "roustabout" working on Mississippi steamboats where were known to be "ferocious and relentless in a fight.
 Though docile enough under ordinary circumstances, they are easily aroused.
 And when this happens the veneer of civilization disappears."
 When the sheriff of Nixon's home town was interviewed, he described Nixon's long history of property crimes and concluded that, "It has been demonstrated here that nothing can be done with Robert Nixon.
 Only death can cure him."
 Leavelle even went so far as to compare Nixon's crime to the savage killings in Edgar Allen Poe's The Murders in the Rue Morgue - for which a large ape was ultimately found to be responsible.

 When the newspapers were not focusing on Nixon's race, they dealt with the heinous nature of his crime.
 Pictures of Florence Johnson's two children with headlines reading "Orphaned By Crime" stoked racial tensions and many white residents began moving away from neighbourhoods regarded as too dangerous due to the high concentration of African-Americans living nearby.
 While the case was going to trial, the Illinois House of Representatives approved a bill to curb "moronic attacks."
 The International Labor Defense appointed lawyer Joseph Roth to help the African-American lawyers defending Nixon.